-This option tells dig to sign queries using TSIG or SIG(0) using a key read from the given file.
+This option tells named to sign queries using TSIG using a key read from the given file.
 Key files can be generated using tsig-keygen.
 When using TSIG authentication with dig, the name server that is queried needs to know the key and algorithm that is being used.
-In BIND, this is done by providing appropriate key and server statements in named.conf for TSIG and by looking up the KEY record in zone data for SIG(0).
+In BIND, this is done by providing appropriate key and server statements in named.conf.